 Then, as you get to know them better, you can ask deeper and more personal questions, like:

 - What have you been learning in church?

 - What can I be praying for in your life?

 - How have you seen God help you recently?

 - Encourage them.
 Let them know you care about them or are praying for them.
 This is a good place to include a Bible verse, too.

 Say goodbye!
 Tell them you look forward to hearing from them soon.

 How to Send Your Letter

-Step 1: Go to https://justiceandmercy.org/ and log in to your account.
+Step 1: Go to https://justiceandmercy.org/ and click “MyProfile” in the top right corner.